Will Fed easing spur China's central bank into quick action?

 But the labour market has proved to be more resilient this time round, with economists pointing to an expanding service sector, which is diversifying growth away from the vulnerable export sector and creating plenty of new jobs.

-While expectations of central bank moves have been dialed back, investors' focus has shifted to prospects for more fiscal stimulus measures, which already are gaining pace.
+While expectations of central bank moves have been dialled back, investors' focus has shifted to prospects for more fiscal stimulus measures, which already are gaining pace.

-Last week, the National Development and Reform Commission announced that it had approved over $150 billion (93 billion pounds) worth of infrastructure projects, but analysts remain sceptical about any quick impact on economic growth as the projects still need time to get funding and start construction.
+Last week, the National Development and Reform Commission announced that it had approved over $150 billion worth of infrastructure projects, but analysts remain sceptical about any quick impact on economic growth as the projects still need time to get funding and start construction.

 Wen also said the economy remains on track to meet the government's annual 7.5 percent growth target.